casdoor/casdoor-website/docs/user/overview.md

 - `Steam`
 - `Ldap`

-## OAuth Provider Token

-When users authenticate through OAuth providers (GitHub, Google, etc.), Casdoor stores the provider's access token in the `OriginalToken` field.
-This token allows your application to make authenticated API calls to the third-party service on behalf of the user.

-The `OriginalToken` is returned via the `/api/get-account` endpoint and is visible only when:

-- The user requests their own account information, OR
-- The requester is an organization admin

-For non-admin users requesting other users' data, the token is masked with `***` for privacy.
-This behavior is consistent with how other sensitive fields like `AccessSecret` are handled.

-For more information on accessing user accounts via API, see the [Public API documentation](/docs/basic/public-api).

 ## Organization Admin Privileges

 Users with `IsAdmin` set to true have administrator privileges within their organization: